-The brain is one of the most essential parts of the body.
-If it swells past the barriers of the skull because of trauma, serious consequences can occur.
+Accidents involving head and brain injuries can have devastating consequences.
+If the brain swells past the barriers of the skull because of trauma, there can be serious medical ramifications.
 Brain injuries are the second most common injury in motorcycle accidents.
 They can range from concussions to permanent brain damage, and everything in between.
 Brain injuries can be severe, debilitating, and sometimes fatal.
 It is important for riders to protect themselves as much as possible and wear a DOT or SNELL approved helmet.

 When bikers release from their motorcycle during an accident, their bodies encounter tremendous forces that can cause damage to the spinal cord.
 Injuries like fractured vertebrae, bulging discs, and severed spinal cords can all take place in a motorcycle accident.
 These injuries require surgeries, expensive rehabilitation, and can leave a person paralyzed for the rest of their life.

 Broken bones are frequent in motorcycle accidents.
 Unlike passengers in motor vehicles, motorcyclists have no outer shell to stop them from flying through the air during an accident.
 In situations where a biker is thrown from their motorcycle, a common reaction is to try and break their fall.
 While this is natural, it almost always causes a severe bone break due to the force of impact.
 Serious bone breaks can cause permanent nerve damage, require surgery, and often require extensive rehabilitation.